 Meet Vince Lee

-Thirty Years of Exploration, Discovery and Research
+Sixty Years of Exploration, Discovery and Research

 Insatiable curiousity and the drive to solve ancient architectural mysteries has led this intrepid explorer on numerous adventures in the South American Andes mountain jungles, the shores of Easter Island, and the arid climes of the Middle East.
 Discover Vince’s own story below, or browse his written works at Sixpac Manco Publications.